FlexCase

 A dual position sensor may commonly have a 0-5V range, load requirements, and capacitance requirements.
 With two 23K2 resistors the measurement becomes 0.4mV/tick with a 0-6V range and a 15mV precision.

-A PT1000 can have a resistance of 800-1600 ohms across a temperature range of -50 to 130C.
-If the sensor is supplied with the 5V sensor supply and connected to an analog input with R1 configured for 0 ohm and R2 configured for 1000 ohm the following performance is achieved.
+A PT1000 can have a resistance of 800-1600 ohms across a temperature range of -50 to 130C while an NTC 10K can have a resistance of 500-700,000 ohms.
+If the sensor is supplied with the 5V sensor supply and connected to an analog input with R1 configured for 1000 ohm and R2 configured for 1000 ohm the following performance is achieved.